Enhancing Reduced Density Matrix Functional Theory Calculations by Coupling Orbital and Occupation Optimizations: Results and Discussions

-The overall iterations of ONs and NOs are first compared for different optimization methods applied to $\mathrm{C_6H_6}$ using power functionals with $\omega$ ranging from 0.1 to 0.9 and different basis sets.
+The overall iterations of ONs and NOs are first compared for different optimization methods applied to $\mathrm{C_6H_6}$ using power functionals with $m$ ranging from 0.1 to 0.9 and different basis sets.
 The results are shown in Fig. \ref{fig:basis_nocc_norb}.
-It is clear that EBI@CO converges much faster than the decoupled methods, regardless of the basis set and functional.
-Additionally, EBI@CO is less sensitive to the basis set size, as the increasing rate of the iterations is much smaller than that of decoupled methods.
-Another interesting observation is that even when ONs are optimized using NM, the decoupled methods still take more steps to converge than EBI@CO, irrespective of LM, ALM or EBI.
-The reason for the superior performance of EBI@CO is that it avoids the synchronization problem that occurs when NOs and ONs are optimized separately.
-When the optimization of NOs and ONs is decoupled, asynchronous information would cause mutual interference and slow convergence.
+The EBI@CO method demonstrates significantly faster convergence than the decoupled methods, independent of both the choice of basis set and the functional parameter $m$.
+Furthermore, EBI@CO exhibits minimal sensitivity to the size of the basis set, showing a substantially smaller increase in iteration counts compared to its decoupled counterparts.
+This robust performance can be attributed to its integrated optimization process, which circumvents the synchronization issues encountered in separate optimizations of NOs and ONs.
+In contrast, decoupled methods suffer from asynchronous updates between NOs and ONs, leading to mutual interference and delayed convergence.

-Fig. \ref{fig:basis_energy} further shows energy errors during optimization for different methods using power functionals with $\omega$ ranging from 0.1 to 0.9 and different basis sets.
-The convergence energies of EBI@CO are set to 0.
+Fig. \ref{fig:basis_energy} further shows energy errors during optimization for different methods using power functionals with $m$ ranging from 0.1 to 0.9 and different basis sets.
+The energies at convergence of EBI@CO are set to 0.
 These results indicate that EBI@CO not only converges much faster than the decoupled methods, but also has lower converged energies than them.
+The reason why decoupled optimization frequently encounters problems with local minima can be attributed to the asynchronous optimization of NOs and ONs.
+This desynchronization may prevent effective navigation of the energy landscape, increasing the risk of getting stuck in suboptimal minima.

-The decoupled methods are discussed in more detail.
-LM suffers from a strong dependence on the initial guess, which makes the convergence more difficult as the basis set size increases.
-We could not achieve convergence for some functionals with the larger cc-pVTZ basis set, even after trying 20 different initial guesses, while the cc-pVDZ basis set required many attempts.
-ALM is more robust than LM, but it needs many iterations to enforce the constraint for ONs, and its computational cost is much higher than that of EBI.
-Overall, EBI@PCG, which improves the optimization process by using the preconditioner developed in this work, is the best first-order method among the decoupled methods.
+The decoupled methods are examined in detail to understand their performance limitations.
+LM is notably affected by the initial guess's quality, with its convergence reliability decreasing as the basis set expands.
+For some functionals with the larger basis set cc-pVTZ, achieving convergence proved elusive even after exploring 20 different initial guesses.
+ALM, while more robust than LM, demands numerous iterations to satisfy the constraints for ONs, substantially increasing the computational effort required.
+Among the decoupled methods, the EBI@PCG emerges as the superior first-order method, thanks to the implementation of a novel preconditioner, which enhances the optimization process, enabling EBI@PCG to outperform other first-order methods.